List of parishes of the Latin Patriarchate of Jerusalem

-The Latin Patriarchate of Jerusalem is an Exemption (church) diocese of the Roman Catholic Church.
+The Latin Patriarchate of Jerusalem is an exempt diocese of the Roman Catholic Church.
 The patriarchate contains 64 parishes.
 The Patriarchate embraces territorial Israel (without territorial expansion after 1967), Jordan, the Palestinian territories, the Israeli administered territories in the West Bank, and Cyprus.
 (The Golan is not part of the patriarchate.)

 Distribution of parishes by areas

-The 64 parishes with 78,000 Catholics and 85 diocesan priests (as of 2010) are classified according to four areas of the diocese.
+In 2010, the Patriarchate served 64 parishes with 78,000 Catholics and 85 diocesan priests.
+These were classified according to four areas of the diocese.
 These are in alphabetical order: